-ArcGIS - raster manipulation/analysis, image enhancement & map creation of Landsat 8.
+ArcGIS – raster manipulation/analysis, image enhancement & map creation of Landsat 8.
 Selection of Training sites for supervised land-use classification in R random forest model.

-Google Earth Engine- exploring other tools for land use and land cover classifications (LULC).
+Google Earth Engine – exploring other tools for land use and land cover classifications (LULC).

 Project Overview

-Landsat 8 imagery, in consort with Lidar, DEMs, soil and ground truth data provided powerful tools for this land classification project.
-Data were used to classify land use types, update NOAA’s C-CAP program and identify additional land cover categories such as areas impacted by the invasive species, Phragmites australis.
-The project aims to provide updated LULC maps to the partner organization as well as a usable methodology which would allow APNEP to update the imagery on an annual or biannual basis.
+Landsat 8 imagery, in combination with LiDAR, DEMs, soil, and ground truth data provided powerful tools for this land classification project.
+Data were used to classify land use types, update NOAA’s C-CAP program, and identify additional land cover categories, such as areas impacted by the invasive species, Phragmites australis.
+The project aims to provide updated LULC maps to the partner organization as well as a usable methodology that would allow APNEP to update the imagery on an annual or biannual basis.

 Abstract:

 This project focused on ecological forecasting of wetlands in the Albemarle-Pamlico watershed in Northeastern North Carolina and Southeastern Virginia.
 The Albemarle-Pamlico watershed encompasses the second largest estuary system in the United States.
-Understanding land cover types and uses is incredibly important in managing the myriad of uses and stressors on this valuable resource.
+Understanding land cover types and uses is incredibly important in managing the myriad of uses for, and stressors on, this valuable resource.
 In partnership with the Albemarle-Pamlico National Estuary Partnership (APNEP), this project aimed to provide an updated version of NOAA’s Coastal Change Analysis Program (C-CAP) land-use classification, with a specific focus on delineation of wetland types within this watershed.
 The project also further disaggregated land cover types such as crop varieties and the invasive species, Phragmites australis.
-The team utilized a supervised land classification methodology and cross-referenced Landsat 8 imagery with ground truth, Lidar or DEMs, NHD and soil datasets to create inputs for the R classifying model.
+The team utilized a supervised land classification methodology and cross-referenced Landsat 8 imagery with ground truth, LiDAR or DEMs, NHD, and soil datasets to create inputs for the R classifying model.
 The end goal of the project was to produce maps and a methodology by which APNEP can continually update wetland types and Phragmites extent within the watershed to better inform policy and management decisions.

 Community Concerns: